Vap5/Stock_market_price_prediction/README.md

 7. model training
 8. prediction using number of days given by the user
 9. Data Visualization and analysis of Original and Predicted prices of past stock prices.
-10. For Next day prediction, perform necessary steps
+10. For Next day prediction, perform necessary steps such as include the testing dataset and increase it's length by one for generating price.